Helping New York Families for Over 60 Collective Years

 New York is an equitable distribution state.
 This means, during a divorce in NY, property division is handled in a way deemed “most fair” to both sides.
 This is not the same as a community property state, which divides marital property split 50/50 between spouses.
 The court takes into account factors regarding the marriage and contributions of each party.
 The courts have considerable latitude in deciding who gets which assets.

-At Eiges & Orgel, PLLC, we have over 60 years of collective experience handling the complex family law issues involved in property division.
+At Eiges & Orgel, PLLC, our NYC divorce lawyers have over 60 years of collective experience handling the complex family law issues involved in property division.
 We can carefully review the facts of your case, create a comprehensive strategy for getting you the fairest share of assets, and explain the process clearly as you go through the difficult time of a divorce in NY.
 Our equitable distribution lawyers believe in working with the other party's attorney in order to get you the best results possible, but we are also very aggressive when they are not willing to be fair.

 Is New York a Community Property State?